kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-Presence of `GracefulNodeShutdownInProgress` / `DrainInProgress` on Node objects, and a non-zero suppression counter.
+Presence of `GracefulNodeShutdownInProgress` / `DrainInProgress` (and, during the critical tier, `GracefulNodeShutdownCriticalPhase`) on Node objects, and a non-zero suppression counter.

 ###### How can someone using this feature know that it is working for their instance?

 - [ ] Events
 - [x] API .status
-  - Condition name: `GracefulNodeShutdownInProgress` and `DrainInProgress` with reason `NodeShutdown` on a shutting-down Node.
+  - Condition name: `GracefulNodeShutdownInProgress` and `DrainInProgress` with reason `NodeShutdown` on a shutting-down Node, joined by `GracefulNodeShutdownCriticalPhase` once the critical tier begins.
 - [x] Other (treat as last resort)
   - Details: `daemonset_controller_node_shutdown_suppression_total` increments
     with `transition="enter"` when the shutdown begins and `transition="exit"`